 Cannabis has also been shown to help ease menstrual pain and other symptoms of the female reproductive cycle.
 A survey from Australia found cannabis and hemp to be the most effective in reducing pain caused by endometriosis.
 This is promising for mothers who experience severe or even mild menstrual pain.
-Pain during sex after pregnancy is also commonly reported by new mothers, and is another reason moms are turning to cannabis.
+Pain during sex after pregnancy is also commonly reported by new mothers.
 Cannabis is said to decrease pain levels, allowing sex to be more enjoyable.

 On another note, moms are typically the primary decision makers when it comes to healthcare in their households.
-They make a majority of the decisions when it comes to the health of their children, partners, and other family members.
-Everywhere you look online or in the news you can find articles about moms who made the choice to treat their child with medical cannabis.
+They make a majority of the decisions when it comes to the health of the entire family.
 This authority over choosing how your children’s medical conditions are treated creates quite the purchasing power for moms in dispensaries.

 The spread of cannabis legalization has not only reduced the stigma around those who consume it, but it has also made other types of cannabis products more easily available.
 Products that make keeping cannabis use more discrete, and less potent than just smoking cannabis flower, make it much easier for moms to consume these days.
 For moms who want to keep their cannabis use under wraps, you can consume discreetly using products like a vape pen, edibles, oils, tinctures or topicals.
 All of these are great options for moms wanting to take advantage of the medical benefits of cannabis, and not wanting to smoke the place up.